Handbook for PhD Students in Statistics

 Thesis Advisor and Dissertation Committee

 By the end of the third year, each PhD student, after consultation with his or her dissertation advisor, shall establish a committee of at least three members, at least two of whom should be from Statistics.
 The departmental form listing the committee members, with their signatures, must be filed in the Department office by the end of Spring Quarter of the third year.
 The composition of the committee may be changed at any time if the student or faculty so choose; however, it must always include the student's dissertation advisor and at least two of the committee members must be regular faculty members from the Department of Statistics.
 Any such change must be filed as a resubmitted and newly completed and signed form with the Department office.
-As long as a student has not found a thesis advisor the DGA will remain the student’s advisor.
-All students must participate in one quarter of consulting.
+All students must successfully complete one quarter of consulting during the third year.

 Interdisciplinary Theses